ncatlab/nlab-content/pages/7/4/8/1/1847/content.md

 * every paracompact finite-dimensional [[manifold]] has a [[partition of unity]]

-* For paracompact spaces, [[numerable open cover|numerable open covers]] are cofinal in all open covers.
+* For paracompact spaces, [[numerable open cover|numerable open covers]] are cofinal in all open covers (in $Top$).

+Care should be taken as to which category one constructs partitions of unity on paracompact spaces.
+For example, analytic partitions of unity generally do not exist on smooth (finite dimensional) manifolds, even when smooth ones do.

 ## cohomology of paracompact spaces ##